tjpullen/BMB_2018/chapter4.md

 Which of the following do you do when $p < \alpha$ ?
 *** =instructions
-- accept the null hypothesis
+- fail to reject the null hypothesis
 - reject the alternative hypothesis
 - reject the null hypothesis
-- accept the alternative hypothesis
+- fail to reject the alternative hypothesis

 *** =hint